What is professional liability insurance?

 - Past coverage: If you’ve had prior insurance claims, you may end up paying more for future coverage.

-Choosing the right deductibles and policy limits can help keep E&O costs within your budget.
+Choosing the right deductibles and policy limits can help keep professional liability (E&O) insurance costs within your budget.
 So can paying your annual premium in one lump sum.
 The important thing is to make sure you have the right coverage in place before the worst happens.

 Our expert agents can answer any questions you have and help you find the type of insurance that’s right for your tech business.